 My garden is one big exciting project--to me.
 The fire pit I'm digging is anticipatory delight.
-Our orchards are ever on my mind--how I worked in them today... and the projected tasks I'll do tomorrow.
+Our orchards are ever on my mind--how I worked in them today, along with the projected tasks I'll do tomorrow.

 I'm becoming a farmgirl--and I saw it today with the last yard tour.
 Or more likely?
 The farmgirl in me finally has a place to work out the dreams from her soul.
-A playground for all the games she could only stand and watch wistfully for years.... games she can throw her whole body and heart into now.
+A playground for all the games she could only stand and watch wistfully for years, games she can now throw her whole body and heart into.

-And this photo is of my make-it-yourself nightstand.
+And this photo, below, is my make-it-yourself nightstand.
 There's no room beside my bed for a real one, so I created one on the wall.
 Works great.
 Farmgirls are terrific at making do. :)